friendly-bits/geoblocker-bash/README.md

 - Automatic backup of the active ipsets and the firewall state before any changes, and automatic restore from backup in case an error occurs during these changes (which normally should never happen but implemented just in case).
 - Implementation of an easy way for a user to check on current geoblocking status and config (read TL;DR for more info ).

-Aims to be very efficient both in the way the scripts operate and in the way the firewall operates:
+Aims to be very efficient both in the way the scripts operate and in the way the firewall is set up to operate:
 - When creating iptables rules, a list for each country is compiled into an ipset and that ipset is then used with a matching iptables rule, which is the most efficient way to implement whitelist or blacklist with iptables.
-- When creating a new ipset, uses the 'ipset restore' command which is the fastest and most efficient way to do that and normally only takes a second or so for a very large list (depending on the CPU of course).
+- Creating new ipsets is implemented in the most efficient way allowed by the API, so normally it only takes a second or so for a very large list (depending on the CPU of course).
 - Only performs necessary actions.
 For example, if a list is up-to-date and already active in the firewall, it won't be re-validated and re-applied to the firewall until the data timestamp changes.
 - Scripts are only active for a short time when invoked either directly by the user or by a cron job (once after a reboot and then periodically for an auto-update).
 - List parsing and validation are implemented through efficient regex processing, so this is very quick (a fraction of a second for parsing and a few milliseconds for validation, for a very large list, depending on the CPU).